Root Canal Therapy – Northeast Lincoln, NE

 - A sore on the gum near the infected tooth

 - Swollen glands in your neck

 The Root Canal Procedure

-Once we’re certain that your tooth has healed, you’ll return to Northeast Family Dental to have a crown placed over the tooth.
+Once we’re certain that your tooth has healed, you’ll return to Williamsburg Dental to have a crown placed over the tooth.
 With this, your tooth is once again functional and will look like a natural tooth.